Ravenna/llmsTxtGenerator/content/collections/clients/space-angels.md

             content:
               -
                 type: text
+                text: 'Investment management including ach and wire payment handling, countersigning documents inside the admin and handling recurring payments'
+      -
+        type: list_item
+        content:
+          -
+            type: paragraph
+            content:
+              -
+                type: text
-                text: 'Platform content management'
+                text: 'Platform content management across copy, evergreen content and all deals'
 result:
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'A world-class platform that provides a seamless investing experience, making it easy for accredited investors to make intelligent investment decisions.
+        text: 'The result is a world-class platform that provides a seamless investing experience, making it easy for accredited investors to make intelligent investment decisions.
 In addition, it provides robust tools to track individual company progress, construct a diversified portfolio, and measure performance over time.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'The platform also allows for full control over users, investments and more from the administration side.'
 quote:
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Ravenna Interactive has provided Space Angels with incredible technical support since 2015.
-Our online presence is critical to the success of our business, with all of our angel fund investing facilitated through our proprietary online investment platform.
-Ravenna has been instrumental in the development of this platform and incredibly responsive to the changing needs of our organization as we have grown and our business model has evolved.
-I can always count on the Ravenna team to be there for us when we need them and address urgent concerns quickly.
+        text: 'Ravenna Interactive has provided Space Angels with incredible Laravel development services since 2015.
+Our online investment platform is critical to the success of our business.
+Ravenna has been instrumental in the development of this platform.
 Ravenna has been great to work with and I highly recommend them.'
 quote_author: 'Chad Anderson - Managing Partner at Space Capital'
 cool_facts:
   - 'Millions of dollars invested'
-  - 'Hundreds of users'
+  - 'Multiple builds'
 logo: space-angels.svg
 one_image: false
 seo: